About Cedars-Sinai Cancer

 Along with caring for patients, Cedars-Sinai is a hub for biomedical research and a top 10 academic medical center for NIH funding with over $200M in extramural research grant funding.
 As the largest academic medical center in the western United States, Cedars-Sinai is also training the next generation of physicians, researchers, and allied health professionals.
 Physicians and scientists at Cedars-Sinai are actively engaged in translational research to bring medical advancements directly from the laboratory to the bedside.

-When inquiring or applying for positions at Cedars-Sinai Medical Center, please also reference AcademicCareers.com
+When inquiring or applying for positions within Cedars-Sinai, please also reference AcademicCareers.com

-Applicants with dual-career considerations can find university jobs such as professor jobs, dean jobs, chair / department head jobs, and other faculty jobs and employment opportunities at Cedars-Sinai Medical Center and at other institutions of higher education in the region on www.AcademicCareers.com
+Applicants with dual-career considerations can find university jobs such as professor jobs, dean jobs, chair / department head jobs, and other faculty jobs and professional and administrative staff employment opportunities at Cedars-Sinai and at other institutions of higher education in the region on www.AcademicCareers.com